-- Soering v.
-United Kingdom (1989): Instruments for the protection of human rights must be interpreted and applied so at to make its safeguards are practical and effective, not illusory. - Also from Soering v.
-United Kingdom (1989): State responsibility can be engaged if a state surrenders a person to another state where there is a real risk of ill-treatment. - Omar Othman v.
-United Kingdom (2012): Diplomatic assurances sufficient to protect individual from ill-treatment, but violation of the right to a fair trial to send a person to face a real risk of admission of evidence obtained by torture. - Babar Ahmad v.
-United Kingdom (2012): No violation regarding real risk of being held in high security "supermax" prison.
+- Soering v United Kingdom (1989): Instruments for the protection of human rights must be interpreted and applied so as to make its safeguards practical and effective, not illusory. - Also from Soering v United Kingdom (1989): State responsibility can be engaged if a state surrenders a person to another state where there is a real risk of ill-treatment. - Othman (Abu Qatada) v United Kingdom (2012): Diplomatic assurances are sufficient to protect an individual from ill-treatment, but it is a violation of the right to a fair trial to send a person to face a real risk of admission of evidence obtained by torture. - Babar Ahmad v United Kingdom (2012): No violation regarding real risk of being held in high security "supermax" prison.